 - Chopped pickles

-There’s also the option of using mashed avocado or hummus to replace some or all of the vegan mayonnaise in this recipe.
-Neither of these ingredients creates the classic deviled egg flavor, texture or color; but they are options if you can’t find vegan mayo or prefer not to use it!
+You can also use mashed avocado or hummus to replace vegan mayonnaise in this recipe.
+Neither create a classic deviled egg flavor, texture or color, but they’re options if you can’t find vegan mayo or prefer not to use it!

 Alternate Preparation Methods

 There are a few alternative ways to prepare this recipe if you’d like to try them!